Janine di Giovanni: Critical reception and influence

-The New York Times reviewer Michiko Kakutani compared di Giovanni's work to that of Belarusian Nobel laureate Svetlana Alexievich, writing: "Like the work of the Belarussian Nobel laureate Svetlana Alexievich, Ms. di Giovanni's book gives voice to ordinary people living through a dark time in history; ...it chronicles the intimate fallout that war has on women, children and families."
+The New York Times reviewer Michiko Kakutani compared di Giovanni's work to that of Belarusian Nobel laureate Svetlana Alexievich, writing: "Like the work of the Belarus Nobel laureate Svetlana Alexievich, Ms. di Giovanni's book gives voice to ordinary people living through a dark time in history; ...it chronicles the intimate fallout that war has on women, children and families."

 Kirkus Reviews described her as "a master of war reporting, especially its civilian side," noting that her work helps "Western readers... appreciate the chaos that Syrian refugees continue to flee.
 This brilliant, necessary book will hopefully do for Syria what Herr's Dispatches (1977) did for Vietnam."

 Aidan Hartley, writing in The Daily Telegraph, called her "one of our generation's finest foreign correspondents," while the British Review of Journalism described her work as showing "established, accomplished brilliance."